 - Around the waist

-If you have been bitten by a tick and develop symptoms
+If you have been bitten and develop symptoms

 within a few weeks, you should see a health care provider.
 Find a CityDoc Urgent Care